WHERE THE GIANTS DWELL

 It would be nothing more than grand-standing for me to make a list of the disadvantages of owning a Digital Piano as opposed to owning an Acoustic Piano.

-Therefor I will not bother but will sum up by saying the standard and recognized heavy weight (literally) king Acoustic Piano now has a challenger.
+Therefore I will not bother but will sum up by saying the standard and recognized heavy weight (literally) king Acoustic Piano now has a challenger.
 This challenger wants to work his way into becoming the number one contender for the title.

 The fight is on and will no doubt go on for years to come but I am afraid that the Digital Piano will reign supreme one of these fine days.